 It’s not just Bears

 The truth is, there are plenty of smaller mammals running about in the snow, even when bears are not around.
-These little mammals, including mice, will joyously chew a hole through a tent, backpack, or sack to get to your camp food.
+These little mammals, including mice, will quickly chew a hole through a tent, backpack, or sack to get to your camp food.
 They are also after nest billing materials such as string and the down in your sleeping bag and there isn’t anything you can do about that.

-When I get up in the morning and see squirrels running into the nearby rocks, I at least know they didn’t manage to get into the food canister during the evening.
-Be aware, that even the bear canister is not 100% critter proof.
+When I get up in the morning and see squirrels or mice running into the nearby rocks, I at least know they didn’t manage to get into the food canister during the evening.
+Be aware, that even the bear canister is not 100% critter-proof.
 Remember to flip the canister over at night so that the lid is down to prevent small mammals from crewing through the lid!

 A bear-proof canister is simply an easy place to store all food and toiletries to keep odors off the other gear and safely away from the tent and the backpack.

 Many hikers I know also prefer freeze-dried food in a package.
-Pour in hot water to hydrate the food, eat it from the package and seal it up afterwards—no mess and no pots to clean.
+They just pour in hot water to hydrate the food, eat it from the package and seal it up afterward—no mess and no pots to clean.
 It’s quick and efficient.
 What’s not to love?

-The obvious problem is culinary.
+The problem for me is culinary.
 I’ve tried these meals and I prefer to avoid them.
 For weekend trips, a bit of fresh food is more than worth the extra ounces and a bear canister helps protect food from getting squashed or bruised.
 There is sometimes a messy pot or plate after a meal, but these can be stored in the canister.
 Once home, the canister and all the dishes go in the dishwasher.
 If it is a one-night trip, I’m unlikely to clean any dishes before I get home.
-For after-meal clean up I prefer pita bread.
+For after-meal clean up, I prefer lavash or pita bread.
 Just use bread to wipe your bowl or cup and eat the bread.

 So all-in-all, the bear-proof canister ensures that there are no food, messy pots, or wrappers to leak onto my gear.
 All food, pots and used packaging end up in the hard canister, separated from everything else in my backpack.
 It keeps the pack tidy, odorless, and clean.